w3c/wai-aria-practices/index/toolbar/toolbar.md

         The buttons for choosing left, center, or right text alignment are styled like toggle buttons.
         However, since pressing one toggles off another so that only one button in the group is in the pressed state, the toggles behave like radio buttons.
-        Because ARIA is designed to inform assistive technologies about UI semantics and behavior, not styling, the alignment toggles implement the following ARIA attributes described in the <a href="/patterns/radiobutton/">radio group design pattern.</a>
+        Because ARIA is designed to inform assistive technologies about UI semantics and behavior, not styling, the alignment toggles implement the following ARIA attributes described in the <a href="{{ site.baseurl }}/patterns/radiobutton/">radio group design pattern.</a>
       </p>
       <div class="table-wrap"><table aria-labelledby="rps_label_3 rps_label" class="data attributes">
         <thead>